-PwC Audit is underpinned by Aura Platinum, our global audit documentation system which is used across the entire PwC Network.
-Aura Platinum is the heart of how we build and execute our audit plans by supporting teams in applying our methodology effectively, by creating transparent linkage between risks, required procedures, controls and the work performed to address those risks, as well as providing comprehensive guidance and project management capabilities.
-Targeted audit plans specify risk levels. controls reliance and substantive testing.
-Smart dashboards show teams audit progress and the impact of scoping decisions more quickly.
+Aura, our global audit documentation platform is used across the PwC network.
+Aura helps drive how we build and execute our audit plans by supporting teams in applying our methodology effectively, by creating transparent linkage between risks, required procedures, controls and the work performed to address those risks, as well as providing comprehensive guidance and project management capabilities.
+Targeted audit plans specify risk levels, controls reliance and substantive testing.
+Real time dashboards show teams audit progress and the impact of scoping decisions more quickly.